CodeFusionTech/CFSelect/README.md

 - [ ] Types (FlowTypes, TypeScript, PropTypes)
 - [ ] Example project (React Web, React Native)

+## Roadmap to 2.0

+`Conditional Element Render` will no longer work with `selector` props and will be replaced with `ifSo` props.
+This allows both selector and ifSo to be used in conjunction. `selectorNot` will be replaced with `ifNot`. `ifSoOr` and `ifNotOr` will also be added.

 Please help with any of the above future maps, bugs, and spelling mistakes.
 Any PR or feedbacks are welcome.